 nats-server) is written in Go.
 There is client support for a wide variety of languages.
 Please see the Download page for more info.

-NATS is sponsored and supported by Synadia, a company founded by Derek Collison.
-The Synadia team maintain the NATS server, as well as the Go, Ruby, Node.js, C, C#, Java and several other client libraries.
-Our very active user community also contributes client libraries for several other implementation languages.
+NATS is maintained by a select group of Maintainers following a Governance process as part of the Cloud Native Computing Foundation (CNCF).
+The team of engineers at Synadia in conjunction with Community Maintainers, maintain the NATS server, NATS Streaming Server, as well as the official Go, Ruby, Node.js, C, C#, Java and several other client libraries.
+Our very active user community also contributes client libraries and connectors for several other implementation languages.
 Please see the download page for the complete list, and links to the relevant source repositories and documentation.

 Please see the Download page for the latest list of Synadia and Community maintained NATS clients.